yhouyang02/yhouyang02.github.io/_notes/Public/Fitness Tracker.md

 - An online platform for gyms to showcase their programs.
 - A comprehensive service for users to track health metrics, manage subscriptions, state preferences, and find the best-suited fitness plan.

-This is a collaborative project in which my major work include 1) querying fitness data from the database; and 2) routing the queried results to the frond-end.
+This is a collaborative project in which my work includes 1) querying fitness data from the database; 2) routing the queried results to the frond-end; and 3) formatting and finalizing the project documentation.

 <!--
 TODO:
 1. Upload project images
-2. Publish the page
  -->

 <u>Technologies</u>: JavaScript • Node.js • Oracle DB • SQL